BlockstreamResearch/cross-input-aggregation/README.md

 However, since this is not a normal keypath spend and explicitly unaggregatable, such a spend will stick out from other transactions.
 It is an open question if this actually affects protocols built on adaptor signatures.
 In other words, can such protocols can be instantiated with a Tapscript spending path for the adaptor signature but without having to use actually use that path - at least in the cooperative case?

-## Half Aggregation And Mempool Caching

-As mentioned [on bitcoin-dev](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-May/014308.html) nodes accepting a transaction with a half aggregate signature `(s, R_1, ..., R_n)` to their mempool would not throw it away or aggregate it with other signatures.
-Instead, they keep the signature and when a block with block-wide aggregate signature `(s', R'_1, ..., R'_n')` arrives they can subtract `s` from `s'` and remove `R_1, ..., R_n`, from the block-wide aggregate signature before verifying it.
-As a result, the nodes skip what they have already verified.

 ## Repeated Half Aggregation